Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
-Promotes the read replica instance to be an independent Cloud SQL primary instance.
+Promotes the read replica instance to be a stand-alone Cloud SQL instance.
 Using this operation might cause your instance to restart.
 */
 await gapi.client.sql.instances.promoteReplica({
   instance: 'instance',